Statistical Equilibrium of Optimistic Beliefs: Statistical Equilibrium of Optimistic Beliefs

 The Pareto distribution model encapsulates the exponential model (in the limit $q \rightarrow 1$) and the uniform distribution model (for $q=2$) as special cases.
-The quantile functions admit no simple closed-form representation under this model. \end{example}
+The quantal response functions admit no simple closed-form representation under this model. \end{example}

-One compelling interpretation of the formation of SE-OB is that players exhibit bounded rationality—that is, they do not optimize perfectly.
-Yet, there is another angle: when players assume that their expected payoffs are subject to perturbations, they reveal an inherent risk sensitivity.
-In essence, because they are not entirely confident in the precision of these payoffs, players adopt a risk-sensitive perspective.
-Paradoxically, however, when selecting their beliefs about the maximal payoff they might attain—specifically, in choosing the distribution of these perturbations—they display an optimistic bias.
-This dynamic interplay between risk sensitivity and optimistic belief formation is reflected in the consistency of their play over repeated interactions, a phenomenon that we examine in detail in the following section.